Ceremonial Fire Event

-The working title for the project is Homefront.
 The project's aim is to create public art that acknowledges and celebrates the resilience of service men and women, and their families and communities, as they rebuild their lives and relationships when they return home.

-Over the next 6-12 months, Council and the artists want to talk to members of the community about how to say farewell to the existing sculptures and what they would like in their place.
+Over the next 6 months, Council and the artists want to talk to members of the community about how to say farewell to the existing sculptures and what they would like in their place.

 Following the launch of the project at the park on Sunday 28 August, we collected community stories about the experiences of war veterans and their families and friends, as well as facilitated discussions about the replacement of the sculptures.